trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/run-baker.md

    This command returns all of the topics that the baker is subscribed to in the format `{"slot_index":<index>,"pkh":"<ADDRESS OF BAKER>"}` where `index` varies between `0` included and the number of slot indexes excluded.

    You can also look at the baker logs to see if it injects the expected operations.
-At each level, the baker is expected to:
+At each level, the baker is expected to do a subset of these operations:

       - Receive a block proposal (log message: "received new proposal ... at level ..., round ...")
       - Inject a preattestation for it (log message: "injected preattestation ... for my_baker (&lt;address&gt;) for level ..., round ...")